Getting To Hakuba From Tokyo, Nagano, Nagoya And Osaka, plus Hakuba airport shuttle

 BY CHUO TAXI TO HAKUBA

 For ease of convenience a shared taxi service will meet you at the airport – Narita (Tokyo), Haneda (Tokyo) or Centrair (Nagoya) – and drop you directly at your accommodation in Hakuba.
 This service is particulary handy for families with children, those with a lot of luggage or those arriving late.
 Prices are set per person and no discount is provided if a return ticket is purchased.
-Bookings do need to be made 5 days prior.
-View the Chuo Taxi website for more info.
+Bookings do need to be made at least 10 days prior but the earlier the better as some days book out early.
+View here for more info and/or booking request.

 Search Hakuba Ski Accommodation with some of our valued partners – get instant confirmation!